Aggressive Chicago Defamation Defense Attorney Protecting Those Accused of Defamation, Libel, and Slander

 Defamation Defense (Anti-SLAPP): What if what I said or wrote wasn’t wrong and isn’t defamation?

-Our Chicago defamation, libel, and slander law firm in Chicago has experience defending people accused of defamation.
+Our Chicago libel and slander defense attorney has experience defending people accused of defamation.
 In some cases not only can you successfully show you did not defame someone, but you can also mount a counterattack and be awarded damages yourself.
 This can be accomplished when the person who is suing you is trying to silence you in violation of Anti-SLAPP laws.

 If you are sued for defamation and win an Anti-SLAPP motion, you may be entitled to recover financially from the person who tried to silence you.
-Which Anti-SLAPP law will apply depends on where in the country, or the world, the parties live and from where the communications were made.
-Our skilled defamation, libel, and slander defense lawyer has many years of litigation experience and can advise you regarding which law will apply to you and what your chances are of succeeding with an Anti-SLAPP motion in your defense.
+Which Anti-SLAPP law will apply depends on where in the country, or the world, the parties live, and from where the communications were made.
+Our Chicago slander defense lawyer has many years of litigation experience and can advise you regarding which law will apply to you and what your chances are of succeeding with an Anti-SLAPP motion in your defense.

-Contact a Skilled Defamation and Libel Defense Attorney in Chicago Today
+Contact a Skilled Defamation, Libel and Slander Defense Attorney in Chicago Today